GAPO: Robust Advantage Estimation for Real-World Code LLMs: Abstract

 \section{Abstract}

-Reinforcement learning (RL) is widely used for post-training large language models (LLMs) in code editing, where group-relative methods like GRPO are popular for their critic-free, normalized advantage estimation.
-However, in real-world code-editing scenarios, reward distributions are often skewed with unpredictable outliers, leading to distorted advantage computation and increased noise.
-To address this issue, we propose \textbf{Group Adaptive Policy Optimization (\gapo)}, which adaptively finds an outlier-free highest-density interval (HDI) per prompt and then uses the median of that interval as an adaptive $Q$ to replace the group mean in advantage calculation.
-This adaptive $Q$ robustly handles skewed distributions while remaining plug-and-play and efficient.
-We validate \gapo on nine instruction-tuned LLMs (3B–14B) using a large internal dataset of 51,844 real-world, history-aware code-editing tasks across 10 languages, demonstrating consistent improvements in exact match accuracy over GRPO and its variant DAPO.
-Code\footnote{\url{https://github.com/TsingZ0/verl-GAPO}} is publicly available.
+Reinforcement learning (RL) is widely used for post-training large language models (LLMs) in code editing, where group-relative methods, such as GRPO, are popular due to their critic-free and normalized advantage estimation.
+However, in real-world code-editing scenarios, reward distributions are often skewed with unpredictable noise, leading to distorted advantage computation and increased rollout outliers.
+To address this issue, we propose \textbf{Group Adaptive Policy Optimization (\gapo)}, which adaptively finds an \textit{interval with the highest SNR (signal-to-noise Ratio)} per prompt and uses the median of that interval as an adaptive $Q$ to replace the group mean in advantage calculation to reduce noise further.
+This adaptive $Q$ robustly handles rollout noise while remaining plug-and-play and efficient.
+We evaluate \gapo on nine instruction-tuned LLMs (3B–14B) using a collected large dataset of 51,844 real-world, history-aware code-editing tasks spanning 10 programming languages. \gapo yields up to 4.35 in-domain (ID) and 5.30 out-of-domain (OOD) exact-match improvements over GRPO and its variant DAPO, while achieving lower clipping ratios and higher GPU throughput.
+Code: \url{https://anonymous.4open.science/r/verl-GAPO-007F}.